22or/Better-Canvas-Todo-List/README.md

 - **API**: Canvas LMS REST API
 - **Build Tool**: Create-React-App
 - **Deployment**: Static hosting (GitHub Pages, Netlify, etc.)

-## Troubleshooting

-### "Invalid API Token" Error
-- Verify your token is correct (no extra spaces)
-- Check that your token hasn't expired
-- Ensure the token has required permissions
-- Generate a new token if needed

-### Todos Not Loading
-- Verify your Canvas URL is correct (include `https://`)
-- Check your internet connection
-- Ensure you're not behind a restrictive firewall
-- Try refreshing your Canvas API token

-### Missing Assignments
-- Check if assignments are actually in your Canvas todo list
-- Some assignment types may not appear in the todo API
-- Verify your courses are active and not concluded

-### CORS Issues (Development)
-- CORS shouldn't be an issue since API calls are made from your browser
-- If you encounter CORS errors, check your Canvas instance settings

 ## Contributing